AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

    >[!NOTE]
    >
-   >The lock icon may appear after some delay. [!DNL Experience Manager] desktop app caches the assets for quick access so it may take a few moments to update the locked status.
+   >The lock icon may appear after some delay.
+The [!DNL Experience Manager] desktop app caches the assets for quick access so it may take a few moments to update the locked status.

 1. To check in the asset so it is available to other users, click/tap the check-in icon in the **Asset Info** dialog.